Michels Hall Service Program

 - Registered SNC Student: All individuals listed on the application must be enrolled students at St. Norbert College registered for 12 or more credits at the time of application.

-If any member of the group does not meet the above requirements, the whole group will be ineligible to participate in the Michels Hall Service Program.
+If any member of the group does not meet the above requirements, the entire group will be ineligible to participate in the Michels Hall Service Program.

-Each group must designate a suite leader.
-The suite leader agrees to complete the following tasks:
+Each group must designate two suite representatives.
+The suite representatives agree to complete the following tasks:

 - Serve as a liaison between suite members and the community partner and staff of the Sturzl Center for Community Service and Learning and Residential Education and Housing (REH)